-The American Heart Association and the American Academy of Pediatrics (AAP) suggest that families with kids keep these guidelines in mind:
+Experts suggest that families with kids keep these guidelines in mind:

 Meats and beans: Fish (fresh and frozen, also canned light tuna and salmon); lean chicken and turkey (no skin); lean hamburger and beef; pork chops.
 Non-meat choices include soy products, dried beans, nuts and seeds.

 Grains and cereals: Whole-grain bread, tortillas, pasta, cereals, oatmeal, brown rice, bulghar (cracked wheat), barley, and quinoa.

 Dairy and eggs: Low-fat or nonfat dairy products, including milk, yogurt, cheese, and calcium-fortified soy milk.

 If you shop in a grocery store, focus your shopping on the store's outer aisles.
 These usually contain the healthiest foods — produce, dairy products, and fresh meat and fish.